mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Drupal/index.md

    Your email address.

    <div class="alert" role="alert">
-   Note: You must enter a valid email address to setup a WordPress installation.
+   Note: You must enter a valid email address to setup a Drupal installation.
    </div>

 *  **Directory:**
    The installation directory.
-If it is left blank the Wordpress files will be copied directly to the document root folder.
+If it is left blank the Drupal files will be copied directly to the document root folder.

    <div class="alert" role="alert">
-   Note: Do not install over a previous installation of Wordpress!
+   Note: Do not install over a previous installation of Drupal!
 Files will be overwritten without warning.
    </div>

 *  **Table Prefix:**